Syncop8/Agile88/_docs/FAQ.md

 How do I offer and accept a contract?
 ----------------------------------------

-After you have interviewed suitable consultants for your project and have verbally communicated with the chosen consultant that you would like to move ahead, the next step is offer a contract through the Expert360 platform.
+After you have interviewed suitable consultants for your project and have verbally communicated with the chosen consultant that you would like to move ahead, the next step is offer a contract through the Agile88 platform.
 The contract will officially scope the project deliverables, timeframes and budgets and is a good reference point to set out your agreement.

 Once you and the consultant have accepted the contract, you are ready to commence work.
-You may provide additional agreements relevant to your own organization directly to the consultant, however an Expert360 contract is required so as Expert360 can process payments in-line with your agreed terms.
-It also forms as a key component of Expert360’s Terms and Conditions and Pricing and Payment Terms.
+You may provide additional agreements relevant to your own organization directly to the consultant, however an Agile88 contract is required so Agile88 can process payments in-line with your agreed terms.
+It also forms as a key component of Agile88’s Terms and Conditions and Pricing and Payment Terms.

 Do I pay by the day, hour, week, other?